 Attending the University of Georgia in the mid-’90s, guitarists/vocalists Timothy Bracy and Peter Hoffman, bassist Paul Deppler, drummer Andres Gadalmes and singers Lori Carrier and Margaret Maurice found themselves out of step with the Athens zeitgeist, which at the time was the ’60s-obsessed psychedelia of friends and labelmates like Of Montreal, Olivia Tremor Control and Elf Power.
 Poems to a Pawnshop reveals the more contemporary influence of the Replacements, Hüsker Dü and Elvis Costello; songs like “Dollars to Donuts” and “Small Town Napoleons” (a thinly veiled jab at their label’s owners) have a shambolic charm and a contagious energy.
 For the most part, the band seems content to tear through their songs without regard to musical dynamics or listeners’ pain threshold, but reveals a quieter, more intimate side in the apologetic “I Behaved That Way” (which features some great dobro action) and “If You Knew Her As I Know Her,” a surprisingly sweet acoustic number for a friend having a rough time.

-With Kindercore gone, the band took matters into their own hands and re-released their debut, altered significantly and re-titled If They Knew This Was the End.
-They dropped four weak songs in favor of unreleased but illuminating leftovers from those early sessions (and from the 10-song Like Someone in Love, which temper the more raucous material.
+With Kindercore gone, the band took matters into their own hands and re-released their debut, altered significantly and retitled If They Knew This Was the End.
+They dropped four weak songs in favor of unreleased but illuminating leftovers from those early sessions (and from the 10-song Like Someone in Love, which is billed as an EP and has the same Kindercore catalogue number as I Like You When You’re Not Around), which temper the more raucous material.
 “Molly, Please Stop Touching Me” is an endearing romp with barrelhouse piano, while “Jefferson” and “140 Lbs.
 Doesn’t Make a Man” are fine, Band-influenced pieces of Americana that were decidedly not in line with the Kindercore sound, but find a welcome home here.

 Returning to baseball for the title, Sent Down to AA is a typical odds and ends collection offering fine live tunes (Bracy’s solo “Casey at the Bar”), outtakes (“Our Consumptive King” is a highlight), radio sessions, covers and compilation tracks.